Kenn Morgan M.A.

 He teaches two-dimensional art (drawing, painting, design and printmaking) as well as Art History (Renaissance through Post Modernism) at his Alma Mater which has resulted in his being named to Who’s Who in America Teachers, elected Professor of the Year, and awarded the Distinguished Faculty Member Award by Bethany’s Alumni Council in 2002.

 His love of travel, combined with his passion for teaching and working with students, has taken him to Rome, Florence and Venice, Italy to teach numerous times.
 He has also accompanied Bethanians to Spain, Dominica (West Indies), Paris, London, and the Galapagos Islands.
-He is an active studio artist frequently exhibiting his artwork in group, solo and invitational shows and is represented in collections in Chicago IL, Durham NC, Houston TX, Atlanta GA, Pittsburgh PA, and Portsmouth and Norfolk, VA.
+He is an active studio artist frequently exhibiting his artwork in group, solo and invitational shows and is represented in collections in Chicago, Durham, N.C., Houston, Atlanta, Pittsburgh, and Portsmouth and Norfolk, Va.

-A resident of Bethany WV, Kenn Morgan is a devoted husband, father, and grandfather and has special affection for his beloved dogs.
+A resident of Bethany, Kenn Morgan is a devoted husband, father, and grandfather and has special affection for his beloved dogs.